 A week has passed since the Krav Maga course with Moshe Katz began in Mitzpe Nevo, the group consisting of 22 people from 13 different countries has unified into one and has begun to accumulate stories and experiences.
 I promised to follow the group and collect experiences of those who have never visited Israel before.

-This week they were exposed to the Israel martial art, Krav Maga, and met Jewish bravery and heroism through the spellbinding and fascinating instruction of Moshe Katz; at Masada, Yad Va Shem Holocaust Memorial, Ammunition Hill, and more.
+This week they were exposed to the Israeli martial art, Krav Maga, and met Jewish bravery and heroism though the spellbinding and fascinating instruction of Moshe Katz; at Masada, Yad Va Shem Holocaust Memorial, Ammunition Hill, the Old City of Jerusalem, and more.

-For most of them, knowledge of Judaism, life in The Land, (Israel) and Israelism has come from the world media, which as we know is on the whole, highly biased, very unfriendly towards us, and of course stereotyped.
+For most of them, knowledge of Judaism, life in the The Land (Israel) and Israelism, has come from the world media, which as we know is on the whole, highly biased, very unfriendly towards us, and of course stereotyped.
 All of them have fascinating stories and each one has his/her own impressions.
 From the group I selected one young woman who has her own unique perspective of Israel and the Jewish nation, and described them in a particularly moving and emotional way.
-Yuriko Tadanobu, law student, Japanese on her father's side, Chilean on her mothers' side, lives in Chile.
+Yuriko Tadanobu, law student, Japanese on her father's side, Chilean on her mother's side, lives in Chile.

 "The places we toured with Moshe made me see the Jewish people in a totally different light.
 I never understood how much pain the Jewish people suffered."